cugos/cugos.github.com/meetings/_posts/2021-05-19-cugos_monthly.md

 notes: Zoom meeting details forthcoming
 ---

+**[Brandon Liu](https://twitter.com/bdon)** will talk about [Protomaps](https://protomaps.com/blog/new-way-to-make-maps), a new vector basemap system for the web.
+The end goal of Protomaps is to make custom OpenStreetMap cartography and map hosting dead simple.
+He’ll talk about how a few new components — a spatial database, a serverless file format and map renderer — fit into the overall picture.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-11-18-cugos_monthly.md) or reach out to hello@cugos.org

 ## Zoom Connection details will be posted here